nats-io/nats-site/content/blog/nats-server-29-release.md

 ## Stability and Resilience

-Given NATS vision of being a *connective technology*, stability and resiliency of the server is **critical**.
+Given NATS vision of being a *connective technology*, server stability and resiliency are **critical**.

-We can define *stability* as having predictable behavior, performance, and resource utilization under *normal* usage, e.g. "it just works".
+We can define *stability* as having predictable behavior, performance, and resource utilization under *normal* usage, i.e. "it just works".
 However, for systems that need to span multiple geographies or need to support edge devices, the system needs to be *resilient*.

 We can define *resiliency* as being tolerant of *atypical* situations whether this is spiky traffic, nodes failing, network issues, or slow clients.
-NATS must still perform under these circumstances using built-in self-healing mechanisms or allowing an operator to intervene.
+NATS must still perform under these circumstances using built-in self-healing mechanisms or providing the necessary tooling for an operator to intervene.

 A primary focus of 2.9 was to harden and optimize JetStream's implementation based on real-world usage over the past 18 months since it was released.
 As a vanity metric, of the net ~15k lines of code added for this release, **67%** 📈 of them contributed to improving the test and benchmark suite.